 While neonicotinoid resistance has been detected in green peach aphid in Australia, you won’t experience complete control failures…yet.

-Target-site resistance can develop in GPA (it has happened overseas).
-It is crucial that target-site resistance to neonicotinoids does not develop as it would give GPA cross-resistance to sulfoxaflor (Transform®).
-If anything, the detection of metabolic resistance serves as a timely wakeup call to exercise the GPA Resistance Management Strategy.
+A very problematic form of target-site resistance to neonicotinoids can develop in GPA (it has happened overseas).
+It is crucial that this target-site resistance to neonicotinoids does not develop as it would give GPA cross-resistance to sulfoxaflor (Transform®).